Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Preliminaries

 \begin{lem*} Let $X\xrightarrow{f}Y\xrightarrow{g}\mr{Spec}(k)$ be a morphism of realizable schemes such that $f$ is quasi-finite flat morphism and $g$ is of relative dimension $1$.
 Then we have

-\end{lem*} \begin{proof} Arguing as [SGA 4, XVIII, 1.1.5], we may assume that $X$ and $Y$ are connected smooth affine.
-Shrink $X$ and $Y$ further, we may assume that there exist smooth liftings $\fsch{X}\xrightarrow{\widetilde{f}}\fsch{Y}\rightarrow\mr{Spf}(R)$ such that $\widetilde{f}$ is finite flat.
+\end{lem*} \begin{proof} Arguing as [SGA 4, XVIII, 1.1.5], we may assume that $X$ and $Y$ are connected smooth affine, and $f$ factors as $X\xrightarrow{F}X'\xrightarrow{f'}Y$ where $F$ is an iterated relative Frobenius and $f'$ is a finite \'{e}tale morphism.
+It suffices to check the equality for $F$ and $f'$ individually.
+For $F$, the claim follows since $\mr{Tr}_{g\circ f}$ is compatible with Frobenius structure.
+It remains to check the lemma when $f$ is finite and \'{e}tale.
+Since $X$ and $Y$ are assumed to be smooth and affine, there exist smooth liftings $\fsch{X}\xrightarrow{\widetilde{f}}\fsch{Y}\rightarrow\mr{Spf}(R)$ such that $\widetilde{f}$ is finite flat.
 In this case, it suffices to check the transitivity after removing the boundary by the injectivity of (\ref{injrembound}), and the lemma follows by Lemma \ref{quafintracalc} and the definition of (\ref{defofderhamhom}). \end{proof}

 {\bf (ii) Relative affine space case:} Let $Y$ be a realizable scheme, and consider the projection $f\colon X:=\mb{P}^1_Y\rightarrow Y$.
 There exists a proper smooth formal scheme $\fsch{P}$ such that $Y\hookrightarrow\fsch{P}$.
 Then $f$ can be lifted to the following cartesian diagram: